|High School:||Pine Creek (Colorado Springs)|

 » Tom Osborne Citizenship Team (2016, 2017)

-Avery Anderson moves into the 2017 in hopes of competing for playing time in the secondary, where he has the versatility to play both safety and cornerback.
-The 6-0, 185-pound Anderson could also compete for playing time on the Huskers' special teams.
+Sophomore defensive back Avery Anderson will head into the 2017 season with hopes of battling for playing time in the Nebraska secondary.
+The 6-0, 180-pound Anderson has shown the versatility to play both safety and cornerback, and he could also compete for playing time on the Huskers’ special teams units.

-Anderson spent his redshirt year at cornerback in 2015, and was the Huskers' Scout Team Defensive MVP, before he made the switch to safety in the spring of 2016.
-Anderson was a highly recruited defensive back in the 2015 signing class who joined the Husker program in January of 2015.
-Anderson was a standout at Pine Creek High School in Colorado Springs, helping his team to two state championships.
+Anderson spent his redshirt year at cornerback in 2015 and was the Huskers’ Scout Team Special Teams MVP, before switching to safety in the spring of 2016.
+He worked at both positions this past spring.
+Anderson joined the Husker program in January of 2015 after helping his Pine Creek High School team in Colorado Springs to two state championships.

 2016 (Redshirt Freshman)